Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: Logarithmic bounds, with further assumptions.

-We find the smallest enclosing Bregman cube of side length $s$ that bounds our point set, and then construct our compressed Euclidean quadtree in preprocessing.
-Corollary \ref{repbis} gives us that for cells formed at the $i$-th level of decomposition, the side length under $\sqrt{\sbreg}$ is between $\frac{s}{c_0 2^i}$ and $\frac{c_0 s}{ 2^i}$.
+We find the smallest enclosing $\sqrt{\sbreg}$-cube $C$ that bounds our point set, and then construct our compressed Euclidean quadtree in preprocessing on this cube.
+Say $C$ is of side-length $s$.
+Corollary \ref{repbis} gives us that for cells formed at the $i$-th level of decomposition, the side-length under $\sqrt{\sbreg}$ is between $\frac{s}{c_0 2^i}$ and $\frac{c_0 s}{ 2^i}$.
 Refer to these cells formed at the $i$-th level as $L_i$.